olj1298/MarsSurfaceRoughness/README.md

 Installation
 ------------
-Project was run in Windows 10 using Anaconda Navigator and Visual Studio Code.
+Project was run in Windows 10 using Anaconda Navigator and Visual Studio Code in Python 3.8.13 .
 Any user needs to download a gdal python instance.
 Look at howtogetgdalinstance.txt to see how to replicate this.
 Will need to import sys, sys.path,osgeo, numpy, matplotlib.pyplot, scipy, PIL, time, and  datetime.

 Contribute
 ----------